Privacy is a high priority for Royal Far West. We respect the privacy of our clients, supporters, staff and others with whom we work.

 - informing you about other vacancies at Royal Far West that may be suitable.

-If the event that Royal Far West does not employ you, we may (unless you opt for us not to) continue to retain and use your personal information collected during the recruitment process in order to consider you for alternative positions.
+If the event that Royal Far West does not employ you, we may (unless you opt for us not to) continue to retain and use your personal information collected during the recruitment process for the purpose of considering you for future positions.

 Only relevant employees of Royal Far West, such as management team members, potential line managers or HR staff, and selected third parties who support us with the recruitment process, have access to your personal information.
 Except as set out in this policy or as required by law, your personal information will not be supplied to any third party without your consent.

-RFW may collect personal information of volunteers such as contact other personal information, work history and relevant records checks to assess their suitability and so that we can encourage, record and acknowledge their support and communicate with them about their contribution to our services and activities.
-When you agree to undergo a criminal record or working with children check, we take that as you consenting to us collecting, using and storing that personal information.
+RFW may collect the personal information of volunteers such as contact other personal information, work history and relevant records checks to assess their suitability and so that we can encourage, record and acknowledge their support and communicate with them about their contribution to our services and activities.
+When you agree to undergo any type of worker screening check, such as a criminal record or working with children check, we take that as you consenting to us collecting, using and storing that personal information.

-We hold, use and disclose donor personal information to enable us to process donations, communicate with donors about their donations and inform donors about goods, services and/or programs, including fundraising activities, in which we think donors may have an interest.
+We hold, use and disclose donor personal information to enable us to process and receipt donations, and to communicate with donors about our work and how their donations are used.

 Unless a donor asks us not to, we may publicly acknowledge any donation.
 We may also disclose donor personal information to third parties who assist in obtaining and processing our donations, other third parties where required by law and to anyone else to whom a donor has authorised such disclosure.